|

 told Timothy to do something that should be followed.

-or fight the fight.
-By using
+test, or fight the fight.
+By

-easy.
-Jesus never promised
+always easy.
+Jesus never

-that it would be easy.
+promised that it would be easy.
 Verse

 19 says, “holding on to faith and a good conscience”.